Leafwing-Studios/fop-rules/docs/rules/narrative-mechanics/experience.md

 - your basic attack bonus (proficiency bonus + Agility)
 - your special attack bonus (proficiency bonus + Expertise)
 - your special defenses (either proficiency bonus + attribute or 1/2 × proficiency bonus + attribute)
+- your maximum life, which should be your proficiency bonus × 20
 - your maximum essence, which should be your proficiency bonus × (6 + Focus)

 The following features also change, because they rely on your proficiency bonus:

-- the enchantment gear gear point totals of each of your pieces of gear ()
+- the maximum gear gear point totals of your arms and armor, equal to your proficiency bonus + 2
 - the amount of essence you can spend with many of your features

-**These modifications reflect your character’s growth and change over the course of the campaign,** rather than a retroactive change to who they were.
-If you wish to make a more significant change, such as to your species or class, ensure you have the table’s support.
-This risks more serious issues with story continuity and it may be simpler to instead create a new character.

 No matter what you change, ensure that every feature you have is consistent with the new changes.
 For example, if you change your attributes, double-check that your maximum essence, defenses and attack bonuses are consistent with the new scores.
 Finally, remember that attributes are always between -5 and 5, while ideals are always between 0 and 5.